Ministry of Information (Myanmar): Ministers

 and since 2006 has taken a strong line against exile and Western media agencies.

 He ran in the 2010 elections and gained a seat in Pale Township, Sagaing Division, retaining his position as Minister.

 On 27 August 2012 President Thein Sein announced the first major moves in a cabinet reshuffle.
 Kyaw Hsan was moved to the Ministry of Cooperatives, and Aung Kyi resigned his posts as minister of labour and minister of social welfare, relief and resettlement to assume the ranking position at the Ministry of Information.
 Aung Kyi was resigned on 29 July 2014.

+Following the 2021 Myanmar coup d'état, Chit Naing became Minister of Information, but was replaced in six months by Maung Maung Ohn.